 Child Trust Funds (CTFs) are a now defunct tax free savings product, but over six million children are still locked into these accounts.
 The silver lining is you can at least transfer them to up to 3% interest.

-All babies born between Sept 2002 and 2 Jan 2011 got £50 to £500 free from the government to save in a Child Trust Fund (CTF) and up to £3,720 a tax year can still be added tax free.
-For children older or younger, CTFs have now been replaced by Junior ISAs for older or younger children.
+All babies born between Sept 2002 and 2 Jan 2011 got £50 to £500 free from the government to save in a Child Trust Fund (CTF) and up to £3,840 a tax year can still be added tax free.
+For children older or younger, CTFs have now been replaced by Junior ISAs.

 What is a Child Trust Fund?

 Child Trust Fund's (CTFs) were savings accounts available for kids born between 1 September 2002 and 2 January 2011, which they could use to deposit free cash vouchers of up to £250 that used to be given out by the Government.